Gamergate: 2022–present

 Also in November 2022, Stacey Henley of TheGamer argued that "Gamergate has been one of the biggest lightning rods in political recruitment of the internet era, perhaps the single-largest.
 What's crucial is that the people involved never cared about Gamergate in the first place. [...]
 All they cared about was being abusive to women."
 Henley also argued that "The blackpill movement, AKA the incels, also has deep roots in Gamergate."
 Henley concluded his article by saying that "For a campaign that wanted to take politics out of gaming, Gamergate has injected gaming deep into the veins of our politics."

 In June 2023, Alyssa Mercante of Kotaku argued that "Gaming was ripe for [Gamergate]", as the marginalization of women in games and the game industry, "[coupled] with the lack of safeguards for women and other vulnerable groups on social platforms and it's not surprising that the industry became a nexus of very bad behavior."
 Mercante also argued that video game conventions in particular continue to be "hotbeds of sexualized abuse".
 Also in June 2023, Miles Klee of Rolling Stone compared contemporary backlash against "woke" corporations, such as Activision Blizzard celebrating Pride Month, to the backlash against "social justice warriors" during Gamergate.

 David DePape, who had attacked Paul Pelosi, Nancy Pelosi's husband, in October 2022, asserted in his trial that part of his turn to the far-right was his involvement with Gamergate.

 In March 2024, the online backlash to narrative development studio Sweet Baby Inc. was compared to Gamergate by media outlets, being dubbed "Gamergate 2.0" by The Week, Wired, and The Verge.
+The game Slay the Spire II was review bombed in May 2026 after it was observed that Sarkeesian was listed as a consultant in the game's credits.

+In May 2026, commentators such as Nathan Grayson at Aftermath noted online backlash to the game Mixtape and compared it to Gamergate, suggesting that the reaction is fueled in part by misogyny and right-wing backlash at the game's perceived "queer friendliness".
+Grayson states in the article: "Mixtape looks like the fare Gamergate-adjacent types and right-wing sloptubers have been painting as bogeymen for years: visuals that evoke queer-friendly hits like Life Is Strange".